XarkLabs/Xosera/REFERENCE.md

 In 2 or 4 BPP the tile definition is the same as the corresponding bitmap mode, using 64 contiguous pixels for each 8x8 tile.
 Each 4-BPP tile is 16 words and 8-bpp tile is 32 words (a total of 32KiB or 64KiB respectively, with 1024 glyphs).

-#### Final Color Index Selection and Look-Up
+#### Final Color Index Selection

 In *all* of the above bitmap or tile modes for every native pixel (even border or blanked pixels), a color index is formed and used to look-up the final 16-bit ARGB color blended with the other playfield to form the color on the screen.
 The final index for each playfield to look-up in its colormap is first exclusive-OR'd with the playfields respective `XR_Px_GFX_CTRL[15:8]` 8-bit "colorbase" value.
 This allows utilization of the the entire colormap, even on formats that have less than 8-BPP and no "color index" offset attribute (and also useful as an additional color index modifier, even with an 8-BPP index).

 E.g., if a playfield mode produced a color index of `0x07`, and the playfield `XR_Px_GFX_CTRL[15:8]` colorbase had a value `0x51`, a final index of `0x07` XOR `0x51` = `0x56` would be used for the colormap look-up.

+#### Color Look-up and Playfield Blending

 ___

 ### 2D Blitter Engine Operation

-The Xosera blitter is a VRAM data read/write "engine" that operates on 16-bit words in VRAM to copy, fill and do logic operations on arbitrary two-dimensional rectangular areas of Xosera VRAM (i.e., to draw, copy and manipulate "chunky" 4/8 bit pixel bitmap images).
+The Xosera "blitter" is a simple VRAM data read/write "engine" that operates on 16-bit words in VRAM to copy, fill and do logic operations on arbitrary two-dimensional rectangular areas of Xosera VRAM (i.e., to draw, copy and manipulate "chunky" 4/8 bit pixel bitmap images).
 It supports a VRAM source and destination.
 The source can also be set to a constant.
-It repeats a basic word length operation for each "line" of a rectanglar area, and at the end of each line adds "modulo" values to source and destination addresses (to position source and destination for next line).
-It also has a "nibble shifter" that can shift a line of word data 0 to 3 nibbles to allow for pixel level positioning and drawing.
-There are also first and last word edge transparency masks, to remove unwanted pixels from the words at the start end end line allowing for arbitrary pixel sized rectangular operations.
+It repeats a basic word length operation for each "line" of a rectanglar area, and at the end of each line adds arbitrary "modulo" values to source and destination addresses (to position source and destination for the start of the next line).
+It also has a "nibble shifter" that can shift a line of word data 0 to 3 4-bit nibbles to allow for 4-bit/8-bit pixel level positioning and drawing.
+There are also first and last word edge transparency masks, to remove unwanted pixels from the words at the start and end of each line allowing for arbitrary pixel sized rectangular operations.
 There is a fixed logic equation with ANDC and XOR terms (a combination of which can set, clear, invert or pass through any source color bits).
 This also works in conjunction with "transparency" testing that can mask-out specified 4-bit or 8-bit pixel values when writing.
 This transparency masking allows specified nibbles in a word to remain unaltered when the word is overwritten (without read-modify-write VRAM access, and no speed penalty).
 The combination of these features allow for many useful graphical "pixel" operations to be performed in a single pass (copying, masking, shifting and logical operations).
+To minimize idle time between blitter operations (during CPU setup), there is a one deep queue for operations (an interrupt can also be generated when the queue becomes empty).

 ___